 Who determines access to common timber, grasslands and waters?
 Do rivers and species have "rights" that must be acknowledged?
 When does the release of wastes and leftovers, a.k.a. "pollution," cross the line private to public decision?
 Is democracy compatible with good environmental governance?
 "Environmental governance" concerns the exercise of collective human authority over natural resources and systems.
 In this sophomore-level course, students review basic theories of governance then interweave theory, case studies, and relevant law to complete an introduction to environmental governance.
 This course is offered in three versions, which use different topic areas to pursue a single set of learning outcomes.
 It cannot be re-taken for credit.
-In the "Woodland, Wetland and Wild" version, the case studies and laws concern protection of endangered species and their habitats, and wilderness.
-In "Cleaning Up The Commons," they concern air and water pollution, including pollutants that are considered "hazardous."
-In "Food, Fiber and Fuel," they concern agriculture, including its use to produce fuel, in addition to food and fiber. Δ WAC 2: Writing and Research in the Liberal Arts & Society and Human Behavior Prerequisite: It is highly recommended that students have completed WAC 1: First Year Seminar.
+In the "Woodland, Wetland, and Wild" version, the case studies and laws concern protection of endangered species and their habitats, and wilderness.
+In

+"Cleaning Up The Commons," they concern air and water pollution, including pollutants that are considered "hazardous."
+In "Food, Fiber, and Fuel," they concern agriculture, including its use to produce fuel, in addition to food and fiber: Δ WAC 2: Writing and Research in the Liberal Arts & Society and Human Behavior Prerequisite: Completion of WAC 1: First-Year Seminar strongly recommended.